logstash/cookbook/studies/index.md

 # Logs in the Wild

+it's like cultural anthropology, but for logs.

 ## [mysql](mysql)

-Go deep into mysql's wide set of logs.
+Go deep into mysql's logs.
+It has many to show you.

 ## [Your Recipe Here!](https://github.com/logstash/cookbook)